bguiz/d3-tutorials/murray/notes.md

 	- elements within svg can be styled using either CSS, or inline
 		- all elements: fill, stroke, stroke-width, opacity
 		- text: font-family, font-size
+- you can apply styles to elements within svg using CSS selectors